supertypeai/articles/README.md

 # Articles

+> ⚠️ There is now a new publishing flow on Supertype.ai/notes.
+You should write directly to the `ssite` repository (markdown, and put them in `/content/notes/`) and use this repository only for image storage and serving.

 This repository provides a publishing gateway to our [website](https://supertype.ai)

 Any articles in Markdown format (`.md`), in the `/articles` subdirectory, will be published to the website's [Article](https://supertype.ai/notes) section.